Posted on June 15, 2016 by Julie Brook, Esq.

 Do you want to know the secret to making any legal writing stronger?
 Check out this video with specific tips for improving your next legal brief.

-CEB has great On Demand programs to help you improve your legal writing, including Smith on Legal Writing and Myron Moskovitz on Winning Appeals and Writs.
+CEB has great On Demand programs to help you improve your legal writing, including Smith and McGinty on Legal Writing and Myron Moskovitz on Winning Appeals and Writs.
 Check out these and all other CEB programs at ceb.com.

 Related CEB blog posts:

 © The Regents of the University of California, 2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.